 Saboor Nadem reports from the Serbian-Hungarian border where hundreds or more asylum seekers are now stranded.
 The migrants have come from a variety of countries, including Afghanistan, Bangladesh and Pakistan, as well as African nations.
 Migrants camped outside the Serbian village of Horgos are praying, protesting and hunger-striking in attempt to gain permission to cross

 Despite the Leave victory in the British referendum asking to remain or to leave the European Union last Thursday, things might not be so straightforward for an actual process of British separation from Europe.
-By SAM GOLDBERG The outcome of the British referendum regarding the EU last Thursday showed one thing clearly: there is
+By PHILIPPE ROV The outcome of the British referendum regarding the EU last Thursday showed one thing clearly: there is

 Update: The UK voted 51.9 to 48.1 to leave the EU.
 Prime Minister David Cameron announced he would resign.
 Scotland is beginning preparations for another independence referendum.
 Watch a report on the Brexit results below.
 Josh Friedman reports from underneath the Arc de Triomphe on Brexit Day — June 23, 2016 — and discusses nationalism

 Josh Friedman reports from Dresden, Germany, the site of the 2016 Bilderberg conference.
 Who is in attendance?
 What is going on?
 Longtime Bilderberg correspondents Dan Dicks and Luke Rudkowski add their input: So does Charlie Skelton, who has been covering Bilderberg for The Guardian since 2009: